jhxie/CMPUT496/Timestamp/report/README.md

 0.1%, 0.2%, 0.3%, and 5% (credit section [1]) respectively.

 All eight plots are nearly identical regardless of what the loss rate is.
-This anomaly could possibly be caused by bugs in the *ts* program or the *tsTest* driver script (or both), so further investigation is required later on.
+This anomaly is very likely caused by bugs in the *ts* program or the *tsTest* driver script (or both), so further investigation is required later on.

-For both arrival time delta and normalized arrival time, the time nearly holds constant at around 960 (taken from the samples listed above) with very litte fluctuations and does not seem to change relative to number of timestamp sent.
+For both arrival time delta and normalized arrival time, the time nearly holds constant within the range between 920 ms - 960 ms (taken from the samples listed above) with very litte fluctuations and does not seem to change relative to number of timestamp sent.

 ## RTT
 Refer to the plot [tsTestRTT.png](plot/tsTestRTT.png).